keir-nellyer/CommunicationsFramework/README.md

 * ConnectionBuilder to customize each aspect of the connection
 * Default options set in ConnectionManager, applied to each connection when created
 * Better way of handling very simple packets
+* Allow custom executors to be set, in the case of BungeeCord (http://stackoverflow.com/a/21717658/1870318)

 ## Usage